Free Text Autograde

 • Points - The score given to the student if the code test passes.
 You can enter any positive numeric value.
 If this assessment should not be graded, enter 0 points.

-• Allow Partial Points - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.
+• Partial Points - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.

 • Preview Type - Choose the input (plaintext or markdown) to be provided by the student.
 LaTex is also supported and is useful when students need to enter mathematical formulas in their answers.
 The following options are available:

-• Plaintext - Students enter ordinary text with no markdown formatting; there is no preview window.
+Students enter ordinary text with no markdown formatting; there is no preview window.

-• Plaintext + LaTeX - Students enter plaintext with no markdown formatting but offers support for LaTeX commands.
+Students enter plaintext with no markdown formatting but offers support for LaTeX commands.
 A preview window is available where students can see the rendered LaTeX output.

 • Define Number of Attempts - enable to allow and set the number of attempts students can make for this assessment.
 If disabled, the student can make unlimited attempts.